 The Group receives trail commissions from lenders on settled loans over the life of the loan based on the loan book balance outstanding.
-This is initially recognised as a contract asset and is measured using the 'expected value' method under AASB 9 (refer to Note 3(i) Revenue from Contracts with Customers).
-The corresponding payable to brokers is also recognised, initially measured at fair value being the net present value of expected future trailing commission payable to brokers.
+This is initially recognised as a contract asset and is measured using the 'expected value' method under AASB 15 (refer to Note 3(i) Revenue from Contracts with Customers).

-The contract asset from lenders and the corresponding payable to brokers is determined by using a discounted cash flow valuation.
+The contract asset from lenders is determined by using a discounted cash flow valuation.
 These calculations require the use of assumptions which are determined by management using a variety of inputs including external actuarial analysis of historical runoff information.
 Refer to Note 29(d) for details on the key assumptions.